TV Meteorologist

 Thanks for answering!
 Throughout your career, did any station ever pressure you to develop some quirky weatherman 'gimmick'?

-Asked by Steph about 11 years ago
+Asked by Steph over 11 years ago

 I've never had that happen, but I can imagine it has.
 Often times station management will see something that happens naturally they like and encourage it.
 I used to do a lot more live shots out in the field and really enjoyed them so they sent me out often.
 One time they sent me out for no apparent reason to a local park where nothing was happening.
 To show my frustration I had the photographer set up a good distance away from me and I sat on a bench with my back to the camera enjoying the sky.
 Turned out it was one of their favorite shots. :\ Thanks again!